-Verlander gets another chance in game 6
+Verlander gets another chance in Game 6

 "We've been communicating back and forth throughout the whole series on how we were going to make an adjustment to what we were seeing and how we were going to attack.

-"I's going to be business as usual for him.
+"It's going to be business as usual for him.
 He's going to set the tone for us.
-Hopefully we can back him up with some runs, and play some great D(efense)," Cole added.
+Hopefully we can back him up with some runs, and play some great (defense)," Cole added.

 "But these next 27 outs that we're going to have to get to end up finishing this thing off are going to be the hardest that we've had to get all year.
 So we're going to need to rest up and prepare ourselves for that."